What is Glaucoma?

 Essentially, glaucoma occurs when the delicate balance between the production and drainage of aqueous is thrown off-balance.
-Common types of glaucoma are open angle and acute angle closure.
+Common types of glaucoma are open-angle and acute angle-closure.
+Learn more about the warning signs here.

 The danger of glaucoma lies in its lack of symptoms.
 Generally, it takes a routine eye exam to detect the disease.
 However, acute angle closure may cause a sudden decrease in vision, extreme eye pain, headache, nausea or vomiting, or acute glare and light sensitivity.